-The TGM Code Assistance program provides community-specific help to local governments to identify and update regulations that promote efficient land use and transportation, advancing these TGM objectives:
+Code Assistance helps local governments identify and update regulations to promote efficient land use and transportation.
+These community projects aim to:

 - Promote a transportation system and development pattern that results in a balanced, multi-modal system that enhances opportunities for people to walk, bike, and use transit;

-- Provide alternatives to, or delay the need for, major transportation improvements;
+- Provide alternatives to, or delay the need for, major road expansions;

-- Provide alternatives to, or delay the need for, expansion of an urban growth boundary.
+- Provide alternatives to, or delay the need for, the expansion of an urban growth boundary.